dak-oala/dak-oala.github.io/_posts/2021-7-2-time-complexity.md

 **O(2^n)** Exponential running time means that the calculations performed by an algorithm double every time as the input grows.

 **O(n!)** Factorial runtime are terrible, just terrible. (ex.
 Permutations of a string)

+## Master Thereom

+When dealing with recursion, theres a Master Thereom that can be used to calculate the time complexity of an algorithm.